SnehaChevuru/Climate_Responsive_Crop_Selection_Global_Dataset/README.md

 README.md — This file

+LHS sample data used in this study can be accessed via https://doi.org/10.5281/zenodo.18292466

 **Citation**

 If you use this dataset in your work, please cite the accompanying publication and DOI link.